 To achieve this, Fernández believes it is important that Spain invests in digital talent.
 Since its foundation, Bosonit has financed eighteen scholarships and incorporated thirty students in paid internships, with an investment of more than 300,000 euros in training and innovation.
 In addition, in the coming months it will launch a call for sixteen scholarships for master's degrees backed by the UNIR, grants that include training in big data for digital banking and the insurance sector, cloud systems and process management for digital transformation.
-"We are behind China and the United States in the development of new tools to analyse data, but we are not so far behind when it comes to the practical application of the systems that are already on the market.
+"We are behind China and the United States in the development of new tools that allow us to analyse data, but we are not so far behind when it comes to the practical application of the systems that are already on the market.
 All companies in the sector and all public institutions must make an effort to develop digital talent in Spain," concludes Miguel.

 Article published in the Expansión newspaper, digital economy on 28 May 2019.